Axlfc/axlfc.github.io/README.md

    **Explanation:**
    - Use `git clone` to clone a repository from a URL.
-   - The URL is the address of your GitHub repository, creating a copy on your local machine.
+   - The URL is the address of your GitHub repository, creating a copy on your local machine in the current directory.

 3. **Add Your Content:**
    - Customize your webpage by adding HTML, CSS, and other assets.

    **Explanation:**
-   - Create or modify files in the cloned repository based on your webpage's content.
+   - Create or modify files in the cloned repository based on your webpage's content in ```index.md``` and other files.

 4. **Commit Your Changes:**
    - Stage your changes and commit them to your local repository: